+Additional information

-Additional information Note that this is a theoretical subject.
+Note that this is a theoretical subject.

 This subject is designed to give students an introduction to the units studied in the Senior Health Education course.
 Students wishing to do Health Education in Years 11 and 12 are encouraged to select this course of study in Semester 2 of Year 10.

-LEVEL 4 HPE - EXTENSION SUBJECT (generally studied in Year 10) Contact Person: Paul O'Dwyer, Liza Costa and Rod Kriz Code: 10RST41 Subject Name - Recreation 4-1 Length: 1 Semester Overview Students explore how to swim, survive and rescue at the beach and develop safety knowledge of beach conditions.
+St John's College - Year 10 Subject Handbook 2023 LEVEL 4 HPE - EXTENSION SUBJECT (generally studied in Year 10) Contact Person: Paul O'Dwyer and Liza Costa Code: 10RST41 Subject Name - Recreation 4-1 Length: 1 Semester Overview Students explore how to swim, survive and rescue at the beach and develop safety knowledge of beach conditions.
 They learn to problem solve and work in teams while developing their communication and resiliency skills.
 Prerequisites / Recommended Prior Study / Assumed Knowledge Students must be able to confidently swim 200m non-stop in a pool.
 They must be willing to be physically active and participate in all activities regardless of weather conditions.
 Topics Studied: Surf SurvivalLeadership initiatives Assessment: Surf Survival - practical and theory tests.
-Initiative games activities.
-Pathways to Senior Schooling Introduction to Senior Sport & Recreation Applied course.
-Career Pathways Community involvement (surf clubs and sporting organisations), Surf Rescue Certificate.
-Additional fees and charges NIL Additional information This elective is designed to give students an introduction to the units studied in Senior Sport & Recreation.
-Students wishing to do Sport & Recreation in Years 11 and 12 are encouraged to select this course of study in Year 10.
-You are required to swim unassisted in a ra environments.
-Please consider this before y Special consideration for students who can option due to duty of care and risk manage you select this subject. not swim is not an

-LEVEL 4 HPE - EXTENSION SUBJECT (generally studied in Year 10) Contact Person: Paul O'Dwyer, Liza Costa and Rod Kriz Code: 10RST42 Subject Name - Recreation 4-2 Length: 1 Semester Overview Students develop navigational skills to complete various orienteering courses.
+LEVEL 4 HPE - EXTENSION SUBJECT (generally studied in Year 10) Contact Person: Paul O'Dwyer and Liza Costa Code: 10RST42 Subject Name - Recreation 4-2 Length: 1 Semester

+Overview Students develop navigational skills to complete various orienteering courses.
 They will undergo assessment for their Pool Bronze proficiency.
 Students will develop personal qualities such as empathy, confidence, responsibility teamwork, resilience and persistence.
 Prerequisites / Recommended Prior Study / Assumed Knowledge Students must be able to confidently swim 200m non-stop in a pool and be willing to run through various terrains, paths, tracks and bushland.
 They must be willing to be physically active and participate in all activities regardless of weather conditions.
 Topics Studied: OrienteeringPool Bronze Assessment: Orienteering - Practical and theory exams Pool Bronze - Practical Exam and First Aid theory exam Pathways to Senior Schooling Introduction to Senior Sport & Recreation Applied course.
-Career Pathways Community involvement (surf clubs) ; Part time jobs - basic first aid attained; Navigation skills - Cadets Additional fees and charges NIL Additional information This elective is designed to give students an introduction to the units studied in Senior Sport & Recreation.
+Career Pathways Community involvement (surf clubs); Part time jobs - basic first aid attained; Navigation skills - Cadets Additional fees and charges NIL Additional information This elective is designed to give students an introduction to the units studied in Senior Sport & Recreation.
 Students wishing to do Sport & Recreation in Years 11 and 12 are encouraged to select this course of study in Year 10.
-You are required to swim unassisted in a ran environments.
-Please consider this before yo Special consideration for students who cann option due to duty of care and risk managem ou select this subject. ot swim is not an
+You are required to swim unassisted in a range of water environments.
+Please consider this before you select this subject.
+Special consideration for students who cannot swim is not an option due to duty of care and risk management.